-- When your handheld is on, tap the Clock icon ^2 in the upper left corner of the Graffiti writing area. - When your handheld is off, press the up scroll button.
+- When your handheld is on, tap the Clock icon 2 in the upper-left corner of the Graffiti writing area, or tap the Applications icon 3, and then tap the Clock icon 4. - When your handheld is off, press the up scroll button.
 To activate the backlight while viewing the time, hold down the up scroll button for a few seconds.